-Investment activity • The Committee reviewed the investment managers' reports and investment summaries, including receiving the annual Investment Management Report.
-Internal Reporting and activity The Committee reviewed its investment summaries prepared and presented by the Finance Director.
-The Committee reviewed its investment guidelines, with a change approved to move some assets to less carbon intensive funds.
-The Committee monitored the economic impact on the various investments, including increasing interest rates, inflation and war in Ukraine.
+Investment activity Reviewed the investment managers' reports and investment summaries, including receiving the annual Investment Management Report.
+Considered the move to greener investment funds.
+Monitored the performance of the investment manager and investments to ensure these were consistent with the investment guidelines.
+Reviewed RLAM's compliance with the Stewardship Code, reporting the outcome to the Board.
+Internal Reporting and activity Reviewed the investment summaries prepared and presented by the Finance Director.
+Reviewed the investment guidelines, with a change approved to move some assets to less carbon-intensive funds.
+Monitored the economic impact on the various investments, including increasing interest rates, inflation and general unrest in the Middle East and Ukraine.
 Routine matters Reviewed the performance and ongoing appointment of the external investment managers, considering their performance, capabilities and overall management costs.
 Conducted an annual review of the Committee's performance.
-Reviewed and approved the committee's terms of reference.
-Set Agenda forward planner for the year ahead.
+Reviewed and approved the Committee's terms of reference.
+Set the agenda forward planner for the year ahead.